WalletScrutiny/WalletScrutinyCom/_android/com.xbt.watcher.md

 ---

 ⚠️ **Warning:** We have reason to believe that this is a fake app.
 The developer for this app is [XBT Crypto Media](https://play.google.com/store/apps/developer?id=XBT+Crypto+Media).
-The developer for [PrimeXBT](https://play.google.com/store/apps/details?id=com.primexbt.exchange) is [Prime Technology LTD](https://play.google.com/store/apps/developer?id=Prime+Technology+LTD).
+The developer for {% include walletLink.html wallet='android/com.primexbt.exchange' verdict='true' %} is [Prime Technology LTD](https://play.google.com/store/apps/developer?id=Prime+Technology+LTD).
 The logo and name makes it appear that there is a version called "Prime XBT Futures Pro".

 ## App Description